 We will offer you the best option available on the day of allocation, taking into account your date of application, your application preferences and availability.
 We will only make each applicant one offer of accommodation so we recommend that you research all of your six choices of accommodation you make on your application.

 If you are unhappy with your allocation then you can reject your offer of accommodation and ask to be placed on our waiting list.
-However, please note that waiting lists applications will not be looked at until all unallocated students have been made an offer of accommodation and we cannot guarantee that we can make you another offer of accommodation or, if we can, what that offer of accommodation would be.
+However, please note that waiting list applications will not be looked at until all students have been made an offer of accommodation and we cannot guarantee that we can make you another offer of accommodation or, if we can, what that offer of accommodation would be.

 Move in dates for each of the halls of residences are different.
 For a list of all the contract start and end dates please have a look at our accommodation fees guide.